 How to Update Google Chrome Portable

 The straightforward way to upgrade the portable version of Google Chrome is to download the latest version of the app and delete the older one.

 Google Chrome Update History

-There is no way to find update history from within Google Chrome.
+There is no way to find updated history from within Google Chrome.
 However, Google has a blog that updates each time there is an update in the Stable, Beta, or Dev channels.

 Entries on this blog provide details about major changes in the new version and a link to all the bugs fixed in the version.

 You can read about all the previous Google Chrome updates here on the Chrome Releases Blog.
 In addition, you can find the last update to Chrome on the home page of the blog.